exadel-inc/CompreFace/frs-client-fe/README.md

 ## Development server

 Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Navigate to `http://localhost:4201/`.
 The app will automatically reload if you change any of the source files.

+## Mock API server

+Run `mock-server` for API server.
+Server host  `http://localhost:3000/`.
+The app will automatically reload if you change server.js file. \
+JSON files are used for creating data storage in `mock-backend/data` folder.
+Server uses ExpressJs framework and nodemon. \
+API is described in confluence: https://confluence.exadel.com/pages/viewpage.action?spaceKey=KC&title=FRS+REST+API

 ## Code scaffolding